Barça women's

 You are a family.

 — Totally.
-From the outside you don't see it like that at all and you think that perhaps the hardest thing is being with the best in the world and not being able to make friends, but quite the opposite.
-You arrive at the locker room, they receive you in the best way, they help you with everything they can.
+From the outside you don't see it like that at all and you think that perhaps the hardest thing is to be with the best in the world and not be able to make friends, but quite the opposite.
+You arrive in the locker room, they welcome you in the best way, they help you with everything they can.

 Do you remember the first days in the locker room?

 — You are quiet.
-I am very much a joker, but I was shyer with Aïcha.
-In the end we let ourselves go and we have been very good teammates, very good friends.
+I am very much a joker, but I was more shy with Aïcha.
+In the end, we let ourselves go and we have been very good teammates, very good friends.
 We can make plans outside the locker room, outside of football.

 You grew up with female role models like Patri or Alexia, but they had male role models.

-— Those of us who are coming up now are fortunate to be able to have these female role models who have opened the way for us and made everything much easier.
+— We who are coming up now are fortunate to have these female role models who have opened the way for us and made everything much easier.
 Thanks to their fight, women's football is growing a lot.
 It will be easier and easier for us thanks to them.

 What does Alexia mean to you?

-— She has been like a sister and it's very special to play with your idol and have her make everything so easy for you.
-I would never have imagined it, but it has been an honor to be able to enjoy her for a year in the locker room.
+— She has been like a sister and it is very special to play with your idol and for her to make everything so easy for you.
+I would never have imagined it, but it has been an honor to enjoy her for a year in the locker room.
 I would have liked to have arrived earlier, but I think she has done everything she had to do at Barça and has opened many doors for us.
 She has been a role model for everyone.

-When did he/she tell you he/she was leaving?
+When did he tell you he was leaving?

 — He was saying it.
-For us it is super important and she is the captain, but we know that she has had a very long career and that it was the perfect moment to close it.
+For us she is super important and she is the captain, but we know that she has had a very long career and that it was the perfect moment to end it.
 I hope everything goes very well for her.

 And now you take over, as people say.

 — No, the substitution, impossible.
-We will try to keep playing as we know how, the whole team, and I'm sure it will work well.
+We will try to continue playing as we know, the whole team, and I'm sure it will work well.

-Do you feel a bit of pressure, being the new Alexia?
+Do you feel a little pressure, being the new Alexia?

 — No. A new Alexia for me is impossible.
 There will be no one like her.
 It's clear, and I'm not putting that pressure on myself because I won't be.